 I believe that there will be few cross-industry conferences and probably some cross-industry publications.
 However, due to the competitive nature of the relationship between industries, it might be very challenging to collaborate.

-How the MMM Community can Cope with the Pandemic
+How the Marketing Mix Modeling Community can Cope with the Pandemic

 Any advice you would like to share with the community to cope with the COVID-19 outbreak?